atomist/org-visualizer/README.md

 Next, `npm link` to create the `spider` binary.

+### Database setup

+Data about each repository is stored in Postgres.
+Please start Postgres, connect to it, and run the [create.ddl](ddl/create.ddl) script to set up the database.

+### Analyze your repositories

 `spider --owner <github organization>` e.g. `spider --owner atomist` (not the full org URL)

 Now start the server with `atomist start --local` to expose the visualizations.